defano/pig-tutorial/README.md

 * A **bag** is an unordered collection of tuples notated with braces, like `{(a, b), (1, 2)}`.
 Analogous to a table in a database.
 * A **relation** is an outer bag.
 Given that bags can contain other bags (tuples can also contain other tuples) we call the outer-most bag the relation.
 Analogous to a database... sort of.

-These relational database analogies fall apart quickly because, unlike a relational database, Pig supports bags inside of bags, the equivalent of embedding a table--or an entire database of tables--in a single field.
+When discussing Pig, relational database analogies fall apart quickly because unlike a relational database, Pig supports bags inside of bags, the analog of embedding a table--or even an entire database of tables--inside a single field.

-Each collection type has a schema associated with it.
+Like relational databases, each collection type has a schema associated with it.
 A schema binds a type and an alias (a name) to each element.
 Consider this example schema:

 ```
 results: {dates:tuple(start_year:int,end_year:int),ages:tuple(name:chararray,age:int)}